Colorado Legislative Report

 • The department and the federal internal revenue service as necessary and pertinent to a taxpayer's compliance or failure to comply with state or federal tax law.

-Violation of the confidentiality provisions in section 1 is a misdemeanor punishable by a fine of not more than $1,000 per violation.
-Section 2 clarifies the authority of the executive director of the department to share taxpayer information with statutory local governments, special districts, and requesting home rule jurisdictions as necessary to facilitate dispute resolution, coordination, intergovernmental agreements, and information sharing between the department and such local governments consistent with current law, which prohibits the disclosure of any such shared information to any third party.
+The act also clarifies the scope of the authority of the executive director of the department to share taxpayer information with statutory local governments, special districts, and requesting home rule jurisdictions as necessary to facilitate dispute resolution, coordination, intergovernmental agreements, and information sharing between the department and such local governments consistent with law, which prohibits the disclosure of any such shared information to any third party.

 Status: 1/8/2025 Introduced In Senate - Assigned to Finance